A Far Cry: The Criers

+Zenas Hsu is a violinist originally from San Jose, California with degrees from Curtis Institute of Music and the New England Conservatory.
+He is a founding member of California's Chamber Music by the Bay, and concertmaster of the Boston-based Phoenix.

 Organization

 The Criers take turns leading the ensemble, and are in no particular hierarchy.
-All members are simultaneously leaders and followers of the group.
-All members take turns being section leaders during rehearsal.
-The age range of the group is young, from 25-36 with varying backgrounds.
-With the exception of the cellists, all players stand while performing.
+All members are simultaneously leaders and followers.
+All members take turns as section leader during rehearsal.
+With the exception of the cellists, players stand while performing.
 The group's goal is "to wrestle the music they love back from the cultural baggage it's accumulated."
-They have been labelled "post-classical" music by being part of Judd Greenstein's Ecstatic Music Festival.
+It has been labeled a "post-classical" ensemble and participated in Judd Greenstein's Ecstatic Music Festival.

 Programs

-Their programs include music from various times periods, such as J.S.
+A Far Cry's programs include music from various periods, such as J.S.
 Bach, Heinrich Ignaz Franz Biber, Mozart, Elgar, Tchaikovsky, Bartók, Astor Piazzolla, Arvo Pärt, Steve Reich, and Osvaldo Golijov.
-In 2013, The New York Times described their playing as a "mixing solemn with snappy."
+In 2013, The New York Times described its playing as "mixing solemn with snappy".

-Their works are usually a combination of older works with new works.
-As part of the resident ensemble of the Isabella Gardner Museum, they played a seven-concert series called the Avant Gardner series.
-This program focused on forward momentum and repeating patterns in music, with modern composers Andrew Norman, Christopher Theofanidis, Louis Andriessen, and the Baroque composer, Bach.
+Its programs usually combine older works with new works.
+As part of their ensemble residency at the Isabella Gardner Museum, the group presented a seven-concert series called the Avant Gardner series, which focused on forward momentum and repeating patterns in music, with modern composers Andrew Norman, Christopher Theofanidis, Louis Andriessen, and the Baroque composer Bach.

 Performances and tours

-A Far Cry has played with cellist Yo-Yo Ma, and toured across America and their debut tour in 2012 in Europe.
-They have also played from venues such as Calderwood Hall at the Gardner Museum, to Royale, a nightclub in Boston.
-They are currently on their seventh season.
+A Far Cry has played with cellist Yo-Yo Ma, toured across America, and had its debut tour in 2012 in Europe.
+It has also played at venues such as Calderwood Hall at the Gardner Museum, New England Conservatory's Jordan Hall and Royale, a Boston nightclub.